Hailing from the tropical islands of the Philippines, glacier hiking to me is about as alien as it gets.

 Booking Glacier Hiking in Iceland: What You Need to Know

-We booked this activity through Adrenaline Hunter which is a large adventure booking platform that has activities from all over the world.
+We booked this activity through Manawa which is a large adventure booking platform that has activities from all over the world.
 We’ve used them multiple times and love the fact that we can compare activities from different companies, all within their platform.

 It’s like an Airbnb for adventure activities.